Mercedes-Benz Axor

-The Mercedes-Benz Axor is a truck manufactured by Daimler Truck between 1999 and 2014 designed to fill the gap between the premium Actros tractors and the mostly rigid Atego trucks and was targeted at fleet customers.
-The model was succeeded by the Mercedes-Benz Antos in 2012 in Germany, but is still produced in Brazil, Turkey (at Aksaray), Indonesia (at Wanaherang) and India (by BharatBenz at Oragadam).
+The Mercedes-Benz Axor is a heavy truck manufactured by Daimler Truck between 2001 and 2016, designed to fill the gap between the premium Actros tractors and the mostly rigid Atego trucks and was targeted at fleet customers.
+The model was succeeded by the Mercedes-Benz Antos and Mercedes-Benz Arocs in 2012 and 2013 in Germany, but remained in production in Brazil, Turkey, Indonesia, and India (by BharatBenz) until 2016.